mrWheel/YAPP_Box/README.md

 ** Refinements **
 	Updated definition standards:
 	Parameters:
-		p(0,1 ...) = Parentheses with a number indicates a positional parameter. n(a,b ...) = Parentheses with a 'n' indicates an optional parameter must be after the required parameters.
+		p(0,1 ...) = a 'p' with a number between parentheses indicates a 'positional' parameter.
+		n(a,b ...) = a 'n' with a letter between parentheses indicates an optional, 'non-positional' parameter must be after the required parameters.
-		{ Optional parameter }
+		{ yappParameter }
 		&lt;Default value&gt;
 		| means one or more values from the list are allowed
 		, means only one value from the list is allowed